50

 Graceful degradation while Kafka is unavailable

-An unavailable Kafka is not user-visible as it leads to graceful degradation and downstream retries as soon as the Kafka is back available again.
+An unavailable Kafka is not user-visible as it leads to graceful degradation and retries as soon as the Kafka is back available again.

 Motivation